Metaswitch/clearwater-readthedocs/docs/Manual_Install.md

 Each `SharedIFCsSet` element can contain multiple `InitialFilterCriteria` elements (the minimum number of `InitialFilterCriteria` elements is zero), and must contain exactly one unique `SetID` element.

-To change the Shared iFC configuration, edit this file on any Sprout node, then upload it to the shared configuration database by running `sudo cw-upload_shared_ifcs_xml`.
+To change the Shared iFC configuration, download this file on any Sprout node by running `cw-config download shared_ifcs`, make changes locally at `~/clearwater-config-manager/[username]/shared_ifcs.xml`, then upload it to the shared configuration database by running `cw-config upload shared_ifcs`.

-To validate the Shared iFC configuration file before uploading it, run the command `cw-validate_shared_ifcs_xml <file_location>` on the Sprout node the file is present on.
+To validate the Shared iFC configuration file before uploading it, run the command `cw-validate_shared_ifcs_xml <file_location>` on the Sprout node the file is present on, this is also done during the upload step.

 To remove the Shared iFC configuration, run the command `sudo cw-remove_shared_ifcs_xml` on any Sprout node.